Floor and ceiling functions: Computer implementations

-In Microsoft Excel the floor function is implemented as INT (which rounds down rather than toward zero).
-The command FLOOR in earlier versions would round toward zero, effectively the opposite of what "int" and "floor" do in other languages.
-Since 2010 FLOOR has been fixed to round down, with extra arguments that can reproduce previous behavior.
-The OpenDocument file format, as used by OpenOffice.org, Libreoffice and others, uses the same function names; INT does floor and FLOOR has a third argument that can make it round toward zero.
+In Microsoft Excel the function INT rounds down rather than toward zero, while FLOOR rounds toward zero, the opposite of what "int" and "floor" do in other languages.
+Since 2010 FLOOR has been changed to error if the number is negative.
+The OpenDocument file format, as used by OpenOffice.org, Libreoffice and others, INT and FLOOR both do floor, and FLOOR has a third argument to reproduce Excel's earlier behavior.